-Methods.
-Plasma samples were collected from February 2020 to July 2021 within an HIV cohort in Lesotho.
-We used the AntiBody CORonavirus Assay (ABCORA) multiplex immunoassay to measure antibody responses to endemic HCoV (OC43, HKU1, NL63, and 229E) and SARS-CoV-2 antigens.
+Methods: Plasma samples were collected from February 2020 to July 2021 within an outpatient HIV cohort in Lesotho.
+We used the ABCORA multiplex immunoassay to measure antibody responses to endemic HCoV (OC43, HKU1, NL63, and 229E) and SARS-CoV-2 antigens.

-Results.
-Results for 3173 samples from 1403 adults were included.
-Serological responses against endemic HCoVs increased over time and peaked in winter and spring.
-SARS-CoV-2 seropositivity reached >35% among samples collected in early 2021 and was associated with female sex, obesity, working outside the home, and recent tiredness or fever.
-Positive correlations were observed between the strength of response to endemic HCoVs and to SARS-CoV-2 and between older age or obesity and the immunoglobulin G response to SARS-CoV-2.
+Results: Results of 3'173 samples from 1'403 adults were included.
+Serological responses against endemic HCoVs increased over time and peaked in winter/spring.
+SARS-CoV-2 seropositivity reached >35% among samples collected in early 2021 and was associated with female sex (p=0.004), obesity (p<0.001), working outside the home (p=0.02), and recent tiredness (p=0.005) or fever (p=0.007).
+Positive correlations were observed between the strength of response to endemic HCoVs and to SARS-CoV-2, and between older age or obesity and the IgG response to SARS-CoV-2.

-Conclusions.
-These results add to our understanding of the impact of biological, clinical, and social/behavioral factors on serological responses to coronaviruses in southern Africa.
+Conclusions: These results add to our understanding of the impact of biological, clinical, and social/behavioural factors on serological responses to coronaviruses in southern Africa.